 Black-throated Green Warblers hop through arboreal vegetation, flying between trees but seldom above trees.
 The males are aggressive when on territory, attacking and chasing rivals.
 This is sometimes followed by the victor undertaking a shallow, mothlike flight.
 Males singing on territory often choose an exposed perch from which their yellow head will be conspicuous.
 Pairs are seasonally monogamous, remaining together until shortly after the young leave the nest.
 In fall migration this species often forms mixed-species flocks with other species of southbound warblers and resident songbirds.
 Black-throated Green Warblers also join mixed flocks of tropical species in winter.Back to top

 Black-throated Green Warblers are common and their populations increased by an estimated 41% between 1970 and 2019, according to the North American Breeding Bird Survey.
 Partners in Flight.
 The group estimates a global population of 8.7 million and assigns the species a Continental Concern Score of 9 out of 20.
 It is not on the Watch List, meaning it is a species of low conservation concern.
-The largest conservation concern for Black-throated Green Warblers is habitat degradation and loss.
+The largest conservation issue for Black-throated Green Warblers is habitat degradation and loss.
 Despite its expansive breeding range, Black-throated Green Warblers are more commonly found in forest interiors than edges, so they’re susceptible to fragmentation.
 Invasive insects like woody adelgids have also caused the widespread death of conifers in some parts of the species’ range, leading to the disappearance of local populations in affected areas.
 Deforestation on the tropical wintering grounds decreases wintering habitat, although Black-throated Green Warblers will use native canopy trees on shade-grown coffee plantations or even on logged areas, provided that some emergent vegetation remains.Back to top